 HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the model.
-This rating indicates how effectively a filter can pull out pollutants from the air.
+This rating shows how successfully a filter can clear pollutants from the air.

-Because of their high-efficiency filtration capabilities, HEPA filters are thick and can reduce airflow.
-It’s important to check with Service Experts Heating & Air Conditioning to confirm your heating and cooling system can run with one.
+Because of their high-efficiency filtration capabilities, HEPA filters are thick and can limit airflow.
+It’s important to ask Service Experts Heating & Air Conditioning to verify your heating and cooling system can work with one.

-Media air cleaners are much thicker than basic air filters.
+Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
 This barrier attaches closely against your HVAC equipment.

 Because its operational surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.